The Dark Side of Procrastinating and How to Over Come It

 Now it is time to get to work, and you can increase the chances of completing the tasks on hand by staying focused.
 Remove any hints of distractions to avoid disruption.
 Discipline and willpower to resist distraction are some of our human capabilities, but why go through the trouble.
 Instead, remove yourself from an environment that may prove a distraction or better yet, eliminate the cause of distraction.
 This is crucial to avoid you from being sidetracked and lead you to abandon the task on hand.

 4. Use the Reward System

-Getting a task completed is indeed an accomplishment and it feels good to get it out of the way.
+Getting a task completed is indeed an accomplishment, and it feels good to get it out of the way.
 One way to reinforce the habit and to encourage such behavior would be to reward yourself for the accomplishment, regardless of how small it is.

 5. Tell Someone about Your Goal and Deadline

 The act of sharing your goals and plans means that you will need to keep up the effort to make sure that you see it through.
-As an added bonus, when you indeed do accomplish your goals and completed the tasks that you set out to do, you will have someone to celebrate your accomplishments, no matter how big or small they are.
+As a bonus, when you indeed do accomplish your goals and completed the tasks that you set out to do, you will have someone to celebrate your accomplishments, no matter how big or small they are.